bdelbosc/brewmon/README.md

 BrewPi needs to be patched without creating any regression, for this reason the metrics are exported continuously using UDP.

-Installation on Raspberry Pi relies on Debian package because at the moment there is no Grafana docker image for `armhf` architecture.

 ### InfluxDB database